Zamiell/jud6s/README.md

 <br />

-### Turdling Softlock Fix
+### Turdling Soft-lock Fix

-In the Turdling room with pots, sometimes Dips can get inside the pots and the wall, causing a softlock.
+In the Turdling room with pots, sometimes Dips can get inside the pots and the wall, causing a soft-lock.
 This bug is fixed by changing the pots to poops.

 The changed room is as follows:
 * #5151 (Turdling)